heaths/azure-sdk-for-rust-proto/README.md

 Construct clients with `new(...)` and call methods with required parameters and optional call parameters including policy customizations.

 Clients are immutable so long as the client options are cloned or copied.

+This example also shows a proposal of a client method returning a deserialized model with an embedded raw response as a `Result<T>`.
+The drawback with this proposal is that the caller must always collect the entire stream even if they just want the raw response e.g., to deserialize into their own models.

 **Pros**